RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 # PouchContainer supporting LXCFS to achieve high-reliability container isolation

 ## Introduction
 PouchContainer is an open-source runtime container software developed by Alibaba.
 The latest released version is 0.3.0, located at [https://github.com/alibaba/pouch](https://github.com/alibaba/pouch).
 PouchContainer is designed to support LXCFS to realize highly reliable container separation.
 While Linux adopted cgroup technology to achieve resource separation, this solution still causes problem.
 For example, because host machine's file system usually still stays mounting in container, users will obtain host information instead of actual informations when trying to read files in /proc/meminfo/.
 The lack of `/proc view isolation` will cause a series of problems and then further stalls or obstructs enterprise business containerization.
-LXCFS ([https://github.com/lxc/lxcfs](https://github.com/lxc/lxcfs)) is an open-source file system solution for resolving `/proc view isolation` issue, making the container acting like a traditional virtual machine in the presentation layer.
+LXCFS ([https://github.com/lxc/lxcfs](https://github.com/lxc/lxcfs)) is an open-source FUSE file system solution for resolving `/proc view isolation` issue, making the container acting like a traditional virtual machine in the presentation layer.
 This article will first introduce the appropriate business scene for LXCFS and then introduce how LXCFS works in PouchContainer.

 ## LXCFS Business Scene